o3de/o3de.org/content/docs/userguide/component-entity-system-pg-creating-system-components.md

+description: ' Learn how to create system components in &ALYlong;. '
+slug: component-entity-system-pg-creating-system-components
+title: Creating System Components
+---
 # Creating System Components<a name="component-entity-system-pg-creating-system-components"></a>

 System components are similar to other components in Lumberyard's component entity framework\.
 However, instead of creating game entity behavior, they control the behavior of the engine itself\.
 System components are first\-class elements of the game engine and are included at a deep level early in the initialization process\.
 For more information, see [System Components](az-module-system-components.md) in the [AZ Modules](az-modules-intro.md) section\.